 And even though Celia still handles the winery compliance, she has picked up an old thread in her life—music.
 She’s becoming well known in the Bay Area music scene as a vocalist, studio artist and songwriter, with performances at the Freight and Salvage, and many house concerts, singing both traditional folk music and 1940s style Jazz.
 She has two bands that she works with: Luxury Edition for Jazz, and Glamourie for Celtic-flavored folk.
 Celia continues to work as a professional dance teacher from Ukiah to Monterey “calling” the New England style form called Contra Dance.

-Since its modest beginnings, the Kent Rasmussen Winery has evolved into one of the most important Pinot Noir producers in the Carneros region.
+Since its modest beginnings in a garage in 1986, the Kent Rasmussen Winery has evolved as its owner's lives have changed.
+It continues to be one of the most important Pinot Noir producers in California.